The wonderful Potters and Artists who donate their time and talents in support of children and families in our community. Thank you!

 Sallie Nau

-experimenting.
-Sallie strives to make each piece unique.
-"I don't enjoy production work, so what I make only what I love and what I enjoy making.
-From her table to yours, Sallie puts lots of love and careful attention in each item.
-"I hope you enjoy my work as much as I enjoy making
+“I don’t enjoy production work—so I only make what I love and what I enjoy creating.
+From my table to yours, I put a great deal of love and careful attention into every piece.
+I hope you enjoy my work as much as I enjoy making it for you.”

 Ruth Gibbs

-Ruth Gibbs is a local potter whose focus is functional pottery for everyday use or a special occasion.
-Ruth uses a clay mix of porcelain and stoneware and has developed her own glazes to produce warm earth tones with a little blast of color.
-She believes everyday handmade pottery makes each daybetter for those who use it.
+Ruth Gibbs is a local potter whose work focuses on functional pottery for everyday use as well as special occasions.
+She works with a custom clay blend of porcelain and stoneware and has developed her own glazes to create warm earth tones accented with vibrant pops of color.

 Other participating artists: